 - To get your brain unstuck: Most of us have been there: we have a project to start, but just can’t seem to get the ideas flowing.
 The process of making a mood board can help you get your brain into that relaxed, creative state where your best work comes from.
 Instead of staring at a blank screen or page, you can spark the inspiration you need to move forward.

 - To communicate better with clients: If you need to present your work to clients, a mood board can help ensure they’re on board with the idea before you move forward.
-For example, if you design websites, you can use a mood board to show your client the concept before you design the website.
+For example, if you design websites, you might use a mood board to show your client the concept before you design the website.
 If they don’t like it, you haven’t lost much time and energy, and you can easily make a few more mood boards until you hit the right concept.

 - To communicate better with coworkers: When you work with a team, there are often painful “lost in translation” moments when you try to explain your ideas.
 If you and your coworkers share your ideas with mood boards, though, it ensures you all see the same vision.

 - To refine your vision: If you think you have some good ideas for a project but aren’t quite sure how to pull them together, a mood board can help.
-Placing the different elements next to each other can help you see more clearly what works and what doesn’t.
+Placing the different elements next to each other will help you see more clearly what works and what doesn’t.
 Plus, as you work through all the little challenges of pulling a big project together, a mood board can help you stay focused on the final goal.

 - To save time: At first, when you make a mood board, you might feel like you’re wasting precious “project” time.
 But if you collect and refine your thoughts in this way, and then share them with everyone else involved, it saves time by reducing mistakes and miscommunications.

 - To help you enjoy your work: When you work on a big project, it’s often exhausting.
 With a mood board, you can inject an element of creative fun into the process.
-It can remind you to take joy in what you do, and keep you moving forward, even when it gets hard.
+It can remind you to find joy in what you do, and keep you moving forward, even when it gets hard.

 How to Make a Mood Board